AI-EFFECT/AI-Verification/README.md

 ## 📊 Automated Reporting

-Verification shouldn't be a "black box."
-Every time the engine runs, it generates a timestamped, interactive **Jupyter Notebook report** stored in the `/output` folder.
+Every time the engine runs, and you set `report: yes` in the `config.yaml`, it generates a timestamped, interactive **Jupyter Notebook report** stored in the `/output` folder.
 This provides a transparent audit trail of the model's performance.

 **Each report includes:**
 * **Violation Analytics:** Magnitude and frequency of worst-case constraint violations.